 The casual buffet breakfast at Ravello features breakfast favorites such as an omelet station, charcuterie, lox, an assortment of fresh breads and homemade jams.
 At dinner the cuisine is modern Italian: pastas, pizzas, and specialty dishes such as the pan-seared tuna with eggplant caponatta or Parmesan-breadcrumb-crusted veal.

 For kids, however, the highlight of a meal at Ravello is the Good Morning Breakfast with Goofy & His Pals.
 While not officially noted, his pals are always Mickey and Minnie.
-The buffet-style breakfast is served on Thursdays from 7 a.m. until 11 p.m.
+The buffet-style breakfast is served on Saturdays and Thursdays (and select Tuesdays during peak school break periods) from 7 a.m. until 11 p.m.
+The character breakfast costs $48 per adult and $28 per child.

 If you are looking for a quick bite, check out Lickety Split.
 Kids will not need much persuasion to give the house-made gelato a try.